vinod-amagi/amgdoc/cloudport.md

 ## Schedules Acquisition

 Amagi CLOUDPORT platform is adding support for a growing list of playlist/schedule formats and outputs from various scheduling systems.
-These formats and elements of schedules are describes [here](scheduling).
+These formats and elements of schedules are described [here](scheduling).